vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 In the above query examples we use the <a href="https://docs.vespa.ai/en/reference/tensor.html#indexed-short-form">
 short dense (indexed)</a> tensor input format.
 Note that query input tensors do not support the compact hex string representation.
-The above examples also assumed that an external system would do the do the binarization.
+The above examples also assumed that an external system would do the binarization.
 Vespa also supports importing <a href="https://onnx.ai/">ONNX</a> models so that the binarization could be performed in the Vespa stateless cluster before searching the content cluster(s), see <a href="https://blog.vespa.ai/stateless-model-evaluation/">stateless model evaluation</a> for examples and discussion.